 - My boys still have their daily and weekly chores.
 They get more opportunities to do extra chores for money in the summer, too.

 - Academic help : As a teacher, I know how real “Summer Slide” is.
 In the past, we’ve practiced math facts, written in a journal, listened to ” target=”_blank” rel=”noopener noreferrer”>Life Of Fred Language Books.
 Generally this happens for about 20 to 30 minutes on weekdays.
 Note about teens: If this is a source of fighting, do not do it.
 I repeat, do not force this.
 (Ask me how I know? ; P )You can hire a tutor to take the pressure off you, if your child really needs the extra help.
 My teenager finds math extremely difficult, so I am offering the help, only if he wants.
-Once school starts in the fall, he’ll either get tutoring or be put into a lower-level math class.
+Once school starts in the fall, they’ll be lots of opportunities to get free tutoring.

 - We have a few traditions that happen weekly.
 My kids know what to expect, they look forward to it and it makes planning super easy.
 Kid Dinner Night(more on that below!), Family Movie Friday, and Library on Sunday are three of our non-negotiables!